Post-doctoral Scholar, 2017–2018

 University of California, San Diego

 Modeling microgrid reliability and emissions.
 Many observers believe the future electric grid will be low-carbon and perhaps decentralized.
 Microgrids may be a key enabler.
 In this work, I have built an optimization model for microgrids that sizes and schedules resources in the microgrid and that considers revenue streams from providing energy (power, heat, cooling) locally as well as from improving electric service reliability for customers within.
 We have studied why and how customers of different classes invest in, and benefit from, microgrids that improve reliability.
 We have also looked at policy aspects around emissions—specifically, how customer microgrids impact greenhouse gas emissions from the electric power sector.

 Microgrid business cases.
 Stand-alone distributed generation (e.g. solar PV, electric energy storage, CHP, thermal storage) and microgrids (which control combinations of these technologies) may shape a future decentralized electric grid.
 This work investigates the extent to which a decentralized paradigm can help decarbonize the grid, and in what ways that paradigm is optimal (or not).
 Regulations that will shape the future power system are far from certain, however—and that uncertainty affects the business cases for microgrids today.
 We are modeling policy, technology and market variables to understand how they affect the economics feasibility, or “business case”, for microgrids.
 These factors have real consequences, for policy or otherwise—e.g. they may push (or not) least-cost investment toward renewables.

 Grid integration of solar energy.
 Solar PV power output is inherently intermittent.
 When adopted in high penetrations, that intermittency can degrade local power quality and cause voltage excursions or substation back-flow.
-In this research, we modeled five utility feeders using the distribution system simulator OpenDSS to explore the grid impacts of distributed and centralized PV at increasing penetration levels.
+In this research, we modeled five utility distribution feeders using the model OpenDSS to explore the grid impacts of distributed and centralized PV at increasing penetration levels.